The benefits of eating flax seeds are amazing, especially for such a tiny, innocent looking thing!

 - Garlic, turmeric, hibiscus

 Also, have you heard about the incredible health benefits of hibiscus?
 It’s a great flower that makes a tea which I absolutely love.

 I drink it hot and cold, almost every day.

 I absolutely recommend you go out and buy yourself a coffee grinder, a few packets of whole flax seed and start adding it to your daily food.
 It goes well on almost anything.
 Take a look at this mouth watering grilled summer vegetable salad for example.

-Simply grind up a packet (or less) of the seed and store it in a jar with a tightly fitting lid in a dark place to use whenever you want, morning, lunch or dinner.
+Simply grind up a packet (or less) of the seed and store it in a jar with a tightly fitting lid in a dark place or even better, in the fridge, to use whenever you want, morning, lunch or dinner.

 I hope you enjoyed this post on the powerful benefits of eating flax seeds.